35 but don’t tell anyone

 Always listen to the advice people give you – but do the job your way.
 This is a very popular business to be in and jobs can be hard to come by.
 But nobody can tell a story, explain a concept, gather contacts, and present them in the way that YOU can.
 Train, practice, work for free – and learn the trade.
 But you can radically improve your chances of becoming a motivated and insightful broadcaster if you bring your OWN skills into the mix.
 There’s already one John Humphries.

 Don’t try to be famous.
 If you’re good, that may happen anyway.

 A big thanks to Lindley for taking part.

 Name?
 Luisa Baldini Age?
 31 years-old Where are you from?
 Half British, half Italian, born in Tanzania and only came to this country aged 10 then moved around, so not really sure where I’m from!
-How did you get started in broadcasting?
-After graduating in… Read more
+How did you get started… Read more